|

 file object has a context, setfiles will only modify the type

 portion of the security context.
-The -F option will force a
+The -U option will also modify

 -c check the validity of the contexts against the specified